-A collection of three peoples stories as told in 10 minutes talks.
+A collection of three peoples stories as told in 10 minutes talks and will be chaired by Dr Dawn Llewellyn.

 Barbara Dillon Barbara Dillon first became involved with Gateway Women in 2013 and completed the Plan B Mentorship Programme in 2014/15.
 In the early stages of her grief she was still hopeful of becoming a mother and denial played a big role in her life.
 The worst of her grief lasted 10 years.
 Barbara says that she will always carry grief for not being a mum but that she now has purpose and meaning in her life that was illusive for years.
 Outside of a mother role she now feels able to experience joy again and to live rather than just exist.
 Barbara has spoken at various events over the last three years about her own personal experience of recovering from the grief of her childlessness.
 She has also written and delivered talks and workshops to counsellors and social workers, and to counselling agencies.
 Barbara is a twice qualified counsellor having re-trained recently following a 10 year break where she did not feel able to continue counselling due to the emotional paralysis she experienced through her own grief.